Gabsop/Be-the-hero/README.md

     <img alt="Be The hero" src="https://user-images.githubusercontent.com/47838241/77866996-bc71c200-720b-11ea-85ec-3ec47bc95b87.png"/>
 </h1>

-<p align="center">Be The Hero is an aplication that was designed to help NGO's find "Heroes" to help financially in their causes.
+<p align="center">Be The Hero is an application that was designed to help NGO's find "Heroes" to help financially in their causes.
 It includes a website with front-end and back-end as well as a mobile app.
 This project was done in the Omnistack week 11.</p>

 # Pages 🦸